Bruce Stanley is a South Florida activist and Kangen Water® distributor who has a passion for politics, graphic design, and technology.

 The next major environmental fight I became involved in was working towards a statewide fracking ban, which began as an emergency mobilization at Miami State Senator’s offices demanding that they change their votes on regulations that would have opened the doors for fracking operations throughout the state including in the Everglades.
 This eventually culminated in a trip to the Capitol in Tallahassee sponsored by ReThink Energy Florida to attend Legislative Session and lobby in support of a statewide fracking ban and various other clean-energy initiatives.
 Once again, the forces of citizen mobilization were able to stop the regulations, and through the passage of over 90+ local ordinances, put enough pressure on legislators to the point that eventually even Republicans seemed to be leading on the issue.

-I don't think there's anything inherently "wrong" with choosing self-employment as a career path, rather than seeking traditional employment.
+I don’t believe there’s anything inherently wrong with choosing self-employment as a career path, rather than seeking traditional employment.
 Except when the economic environment makes it nearly impossible.
-I wouldn't be able to relive the same journey if I arrived again in Miami today.
-It's more expensive.
+I wouldn’t be able to relive the same journey if I arrived again in Miami today.
+It’s more expensive.
 Less open.
 The street on Miami Beach where I parked for long-term periods of time is now metered.
-I couldn't have lived so close to the amenities of the nearby library, and showers, and beach.
-It's much more patrolled than it was in those days when I could wake up on the beach and see the time on the Lincoln Road clock tower and start planning my day.
+I couldn’t have lived so close to the amenities of the nearby library, and showers, and beach.
+It’s much more patrolled than it was in those days when I could wake up on the beach and see the time on the Lincoln Road clock tower and start planning my day.

 Over time, my career expanded from looking for printing clients to thinking about globalization’s effect on local markets and the frontiers of trade rules, which is bittersweet for me in a way because I also feel blessed to have learned about these issues as well as how they led me to arrive at the realization about the enormous gap in our public education regarding many if not all aspects of the civic engagement process.